 The 1.8v adapter arrived in my mailbox and I soon attached it to my BusPirate and attempted to read the chip.
 A forum user on the EEVBlog forums,

 tocsa120ls, wrote an interesting post on flashing an MSI B350M Mortar with the exact same chip.
 His excellent writeup describes a couple of pitfalls mainly that pin 9 of the unlabeled SPI header needs to be grounded when flashing.
-Had I cooled it with the white russians I may have actually read the details of his post, but instead I fumbled through a night of attempting to read 16MB off a chip.
+Had I had fewer white russians I may have actually read the details of his post, but instead I fumbled through a night of attempting to read 16MB off a chip.

 If you are uncomfortable soldering to the chip you can just use the SPI header.
 If you have a clip that can actually grasp the bios chip, by all means use that instead.